BeepIsla/CSGO-Overwatch-Bot/README.md

 You can forcefully parse a demo by running `node force.js`, it will ask you for a demo file path and a suspect SteamID.
 Alternatively just use `node force.js <Demo> <SteamID>`

+## VAC & Other Bans

+This script **does not** even initialize VAC, you cannot be VAC banned for a cheat detection using this.
+You **can** however get manually banned or even suspended from Steam entirely for using this.
+Valve does **not** want you to automate Overwatch cases.
+Use this at your own risk.
+I am not responsible for any bans, damages, lost items or anything else.
+You have been warned.

 ## Installation

 1. Install [NodeJS](https://nodejs.org/)